- What is Testosterone?

 Conversely celebrities disclosing to the public the use of TRT via the media often causes TRT and HRT thought of as merely for cosmetic reasons rather than something that is essential for health.

-Here are some celebritiess that have reported as using TRT:
+Here are some celebrities reported as using TRT:

 There is practically an urban legend around Sylvester Stallone arriving in Australia in the early noughties to make a film with large doses of human growth hormone only to be confiscated by the customs authorities.